NeurodataWithoutBorders/matnwb/README.md

 ## Caveats

-The NWB schema is in a state of some evolution.
-This package assumes a certain set of rules are used to define the schema.
-As the schema is updated, some of the rules may be changed and these will break this package.
+The NWB schema has regular updates and is open to addition of new types along with modification of previously defined types.
+As such, certain type presumptions made by MatNWB may be invalidated in the future from a NWB schema.
+Furthermore, new types may require implementations that will be missing in MatNWB until patched in.

 For those planning on using matnwb alongside pynwb, please keep the following in mind:
  - MatNWB is dependent on the schema, which may not necessary correspond with your PyNWB schema version.
 Please consider overwriting the contents within MatNWB's **~/schema/core** directory with the generating PyNWB's **src/pynwb/data directory** and running generateCore to ensure compatibilty between systems.